Skip to Content

 Fees and Reservations: None.

 Note: A large wildfire burned the lower Stein Valley trail in July and August 2023.
-The trail is currently closed.
-I’ll update this post once it reopens.
+The trail is currently only open up to Devil’s Staircase camp 4 km from the trailhead.

 The warm, dry climate in Lytton makes the Lower Stein Valley my favourite choice for spring backpacking trips in British Columbia – Over the years, I’ve been there six times in March, April, and May.
 The valley is a spiritual place for the local Nlaka’pamux First Nation.